shravanthgn/linux-networking-journal/day-03-linux-navigation-basics.md

 Paused NetworkChuck video #2 at 10:05.
 Clarified the difference between `bin` and `/bin`.
 Learned about absolute vs relative paths.
 Learned the difference between relative paths (bin) and absolute paths (/bin).
 Linux looks in the current directory unless a path starts with /.
+Did not actively practice today.
+Took a mental break to avoid burnout and will resume tomorrow.